httpstersk/iskra-studio/WARP.md

 ## Project Overview

-**Iskra** is an infinite canvas image and video editor with AI transformations using fal.ai.
-Built with Next.js 15, React Konva, and tRPC.
+**Spark Videos** is an infinite canvas image and video editor with AI transformations using fal.ai.
+Built with Next.js 15, React Konva, tRPC, and Convex.
 The project implements an infinite canvas where users can manipulate images and videos with AI-powered features like style transfer, background removal, object isolation, and video generation.

 ## Development Commands